btemplep/authzee/docs/specification.md

 - The definition's `context_type` is unique among context definitions
 - The definition schema's base type is "object"

-If an error occurs when validating an context definition, a [Definition Error](#definition-error) with the `definition_type` set to `"context"` should be returned/raised.
+If an error occurs when validating an context definition, a critical, `definition` type [Error](#errors) should be returned/raised.

 ## Identity Definitions